Note:if you haven’t done so, read PART ONE: The Surprising Reasons Why You Suffer from Performance Nerves.

-In the second part of this two part series, we explore a simple trick to overcome performance nerves.
+In the second part of this two part series, we look at ways to overcome performance nerves.

 Managing your focus: a brain hack for the stress response